FHA Down Payment Requirements in 2024: The Definitive Guide

 The Federal Housing Administration mortgage insurance program is managed by the Department of Housing and Urban Development (HUD).
-So it is HUD that establishes all of the guidelines for this program, including the FHA down payment requirements.
+So it’s HUD that establishes all of the guidelines for this program, including the minimum down payment.

-The HUD handbook refers to the down payment as the “Borrower’s Minimum Required Investment (MRI).”
-Here’s what it says about the MRI:
+HUD Handbook 4000.1 (the official FHA handbook for mortgage lenders) refers to the down payment as the “Borrower’s Minimum Required Investment (MRI).”
+Here’s what that handbook says about the MRI:

 “In order for FHA to insure this maximum mortgage amount, the Borrower must make a Minimum Required Investment (MRI) of at least 3.5 percent of the Adjusted Value.”